lucaong/minisearch/CONTRIBUTING.md

 If you have an idea for a feature, or spotted a bug, please [open an issue on GitHub](https://github.com/lucaong/minisearch/issues).

-  - Make sure to search if your issue was already reported.
+  - Check if your issue was already reported.
 In that case, better to comment on the existing issue rather than open a duplicate one.
   - When reporting a bug, whenever possible, provide some example code to reproduce the bug: that will make the process of fixing it much faster.
   - Remember this is an open-source project.
 Your feature requests will be discussed and taken into consideration, but please do not take it personally if the feature does not get implemented.
 This project uses a permissive license, so pull requests are welcome and forks are permitted.
   - Always be respectful of others when discussing issues.
 The project maintainer reserves the right to remove or close discussions where the tone or language is derogatory or offensive toward others.